My eating habits and weight loss experiment

 So, if nutrition is at best an individual matter, is there a way to lose weight — Should I say, get in shape? — without focusing on what you eat or overexercising?
 My answer is yes.
 Rather than focus on what I eat, I am just going to focus on how I eat.
-Recently, this concept seems to have entered the mainstream consciousness and labeled “eating habits.”
+Recently, this concept seems to have entered the mainstream consciousness.
+Some call it eating habits, intuitive eating or mindful eating.
 It’s one of the better ideas to go viral.

 Don’t get me wrong.
 I am not planning on eating garbage.
 I understand the basics of nutrition.
 And, I like to grow my own food.
 Sometimes I trade it with my neighbors for their homegrown chicken eggs or honey.
 But I do love my treats.
 And I tend to overeat.
 My body seems to think I am still riding a bicycle.
 Or at least, it wants me to ride a bicycle.

 I think the hard part will be making all this stuff a habit.
 In part, that is why I am running the experiment.
 And I am stating my intentions out loud so that I can be held accountable.
 Embarrassment is a terrible punishment.
 It also gives me a reason to refine my list and improve my ideas.
 Please, leave a comment below with comments or criticisms.